 Another glimpse of No. 154

-To commemorate the 40th anniversary of grandfather’s passing, I shared his achievements as badminton player and coach in Remembering our grandfather, and then found relevant and rare photographs of the family in grandfather’s house to share in A glimpse of No. 154.
+To commemorate the 40th anniversary of grandfather’s passing, I shared his achievements as badminton player and coach in, Remembering our grandfather, and then found relevant and rare photographs of the family in grandfather’s house to share in, A glimpse of No. 154.

-Grandfather riding his Lambretta scooter, heading out
+Grandfather riding his Lambretta scooter, heading

 Thanks to the photographers who captured shots in the house and its surroundings that enabled me to highlight interesting anecdotes to family members who have never been to grandfather’s house and share our fond memories more effectively.